fonoster/goodtok/mods/sdk/README.md

 <a name="Tokens+createAnonymousToken"></a>

 ### tokens.createAnonymousToken(request) ⇒ <code>Promise.&lt;string&gt;</code>
-Creates a new anonymous token with `allowedMethods=[REGISTER]` permissions.
+Creates a new anonymous token for the specified workspace, and does not require authentication.
-Does not require authentication.
-The token will be issued only if the workspace has the `anonymous` feature enabled.

 **Kind**: instance method of [<code>Tokens</code>](#Tokens)
 **Returns**: <code>Promise.&lt;string&gt;</code> - A promise resolving to the token